bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 **Features**

 - Dynamic creation of bigraphs at runtime based on an Ecore meta model
+- Visualization (beta)
 - Bigraph matching (beta)
-- Visualization (beta)
-- Reaction system (= transition system, but no minimal transition system) (alpha)
+- Bigraphical reactive system support: simulation of bigraphs by reaction rules (= transition system) (alpha)
-- Read and write meta and instance model to file system (WIP)
+- Read and write meta and instance model to file system
+- Model transformation (WIP)